-12 Note that I am exempting Marshallian microeconomics from this critique, because I view microeconomics (completed by game theory) as a methodological science - economic decision theory - that requires a hypothetical-deductive method to be developed.
+13 Note that I am exempting Marshallian microeconomics from this critique, because I view microeconomics (completed by game theory) as a methodological science - economic decision theory - that requires a hypothetical-deductive method to be developed.
 Lionel Robbins (1932) was wrong to define economics as "the science of choice" because economics is the science that seeks to explain economic systems, but he intuitively perceived the nature of Alfred Marshall's great contribution.

-claim that their models are scientific.
-Although they are dealing with a substantive science, which has a clear object to analyze, they evaluate the scientific character of an economic theory not by reference to its relation to reality, or to its capacity to explain economic systems, but to its mathematical consistency, that is, to the criterion of the methodological sciences (Bresser-Pereira, 2009).
-They do not understand why Keynesians as well as classical and old institutionalist economists use mathematics sparingly because their models are deduced from the observation of how economic systems do work and from the identification of regularities and tendencies.
-The hypothetical-deductive neoclassical models are mathematical castles in the air that have no practical use, except to justify self-regulated and efficient markets, or, in other words, to play the role of a meta-ideology.
-These models tend to be radically unrealistic as they assume, for instance, that insolvencies cannot occur, or that money does not need to be considered, or that financial intermediaries play no role in the model, or that price of a financial asset reflects all available information that is relevant to its value, etc., etc. Writing on the state of economics after the crisis, The Economist (2009, p.
-69) remarked that "economists can become seduced by their models, fooling themselves that what the model leaves out does not matter".
-While neoclassical financial theory led to enormous financial mistakes, neoclassical macroeconomics is just useless.
+enormous financial mistakes, neoclassical macroeconomics is just useless.
 The realization of this fact - of the uselessness of neoclassical macroeconomic models - led Gregory Mankiw (2007) to write, after two years as President of the Council of Economic Advisers of the American Presidency, that, to his surprise, nobody used in Washington the ideas that he and his colleagues taught in graduate courses; what policymakers used was "a kind of engineering" - a sum of practical observations and rules inspired by John Maynard Keynes...
 I consider this paper the formal confession of the failure of neoclassical macroeconomics.
-Paul Krugman (2009, p.
-68) went straight to the point: "most macroeconomics of the past 30 years was spectacularly useless at best, and positively harmful at worst."
+Paul Krugman (2009: 68) went straight to the point: "most macroeconomics of the past 30 years was spectacularly useless at best, and positively harmful at worst."

 Neoliberal hegemony in the United States did not just cause increased financial instability, lower rates of growth and increased economic inequality.
 It also implied a generalized process of eroding the social trust that is probably the most decisive trait of a sound and cohesive society.
 When a society loses confidence in its institutions and in the main one, the state, or in government (here understood as the legal system and the apparatus that guarantees it), this is a symptom of social and political malaise.
 This is one of the more important findings by American sociologists since the 1990s.
-According to Robert Putnam and Susan Pharr (2000, p.
-8), developed societies are less satisfied with the performance of their representative political institutions than they were in the 1960s: "The onset and depth of this disillusionment vary from country to country, but the downtrend is longest and clearest in the United States where polling has produced the most abundant and systematic evidence."
+According to Robert Putnam and Susan Pharr (2000: 8), developed societies are less satisfied with the performance of their representative political institutions than they were in the 1960s: "The onset and depth of this disillusionment vary from country to country, but the downtrend is longest and clearest in the United States where polling has produced the most abundant and systematic evidence."
 This lack of trust is a direct consequence of the new hegemony of a radically individualist ideology, as is neoliberalism.
 To argue against the state many neoliberals recurred to a misguided "new institutionalism", but the institutions that coordinate modern societies are intrinsically contradictory to neoliberal views in so far as this ideology aims to reduce the coordinating role of the state, and the state is the main institution in a society.
 For sure, a neoliberal will be tempted to argue that, conversely, it was the malfunctioning of political institutions that caused neoliberalism.
 But there is no evidence to support this view; instead, what the surveys indicate is that confidence falls dramatically after the neoliberal ideological hegemony has become established and not before.